• Home

 Travel Document Organizer, Passport Holder, Clutch Wallet with RFID Blocking (Blue)

 TIP: Built in RFID security gives extra peace of mind.
+Look at a family passport wallet, with pen, here.

 Electrical Items, Leads and Chargers

 These are another of my favourite things.
 I own a Bubm travel organiser and I rarely leave the house without it.
 It houses my Kindle, phone, an assortment of leads and charges, precious USB sticks, nail files, pens, tissues and all the other things your average busy mum carries.
-You can pop it in your carry on luggage, store in ou your seat back in flight and transfer it to a regular sizer purse or handbag.
+You can pop it in your carry on luggage, store it in your seat back in flight and transfer it to a regular sizer purse or handbag.
 Everything stays safe, organised and free from sand and chocolate crumbs.

 TIP: Just buy one!
+Look at travel organisers for electronics here.

 how to make packing simple

-Very useful – this post !
+1. Very useful – this post !
 Thanks a lot.

 I didn’t see the link for the airline friendly toothpaste – could you add it to this post, please ?